Julian McGauran: National Party

 McGauran won National Party preselection for a Senate seat in the 1987 double-dissolution election, and was subsequently elected.
-Following the announcement of the election results other senators negotiated, against McGauran's objections, to allocate him a three-year rather than a six-year Senate term.
+Following the announcement of the election results, other senators negotiated, against McGauran's objections, to allocate him a three-year rather than a six-year Senate term.

-In 1990 due to the circumstances of an historic agreement forming a Coalition Senate ticket he was required to step out of Parliament for three years.
-In 1993 he was re-elected to the Senate on the Coalition Senate ticket.
+In 1990, due to the circumstances of a historic agreement forming a Coalition Senate ticket, he was required to step out of Parliament for three years.
+In 1993, he was re-elected to the Senate on the Coalition Senate ticket.

-On 2 November 1989 McGauran introduced the End of War List (Private Members Bill) into the Senate.
+On 2 November 1989, McGauran introduced the End of War List (Private Members Bill) into the Senate.
 The Bill was passed unanimously in the Senate, and was aimed at recognising the "unsung heroes" of the Vietnam War.
-Although it was unsuccessful in the House of Representatives at the time, in 1999 the Howard Government did establish the War List and more than 80 Vietnam Vets have been honoured for their acts of bravery since this time.
+Although it was unsuccessful in the House of Representatives at the time, in 1999 the Howard Government did establish the War List, and more than 80 Vietnam Vets have been honoured for their acts of bravery since this time.

 McGauran was a strong advocate for the freedom of East Timor.
-He campaigned from 1993 through to 1999 for the East Timor cause against the then-policy of the major parties.
+He campaigned from 1993 through to 1999 for the East Timor cause, against the then-policy of the major parties.

-Diagnosed with malaria following a trek along the Kokoda Trail, McGauran ignored doctor's orders and flew to Canberra to speak on the controversial Euthanasia Laws 1996 Bill – supporting the Bill to overturn Northern Territory legislation legalising euthanasia.
+Diagnosed with malaria following a trek along the Kokoda Trail, McGauran ignored doctors' orders and flew to Canberra to speak on the controversial Euthanasia Laws 1996 Bill – supporting the Bill to overturn Northern Territory legislation legalising euthanasia.
 The debate saw the bill narrowly passed in the Senate.
 The following day he collapsed in his Melbourne office and spent the next week recovering in hospital.

-In November 2000 McGauran called for an inquiry into an incident at the Royal Women's Hospital where an abortion was performed on a 32-week-old fetus.
+In November 2000, McGauran called for an inquiry into an incident at the Royal Women's Hospital where an abortion was performed on a 32-week-old fetus.
 He argued a possible breach of the Victorian Crimes Act which creates an offence of child destruction after 28 weeks gestation had occurred.
 After years of public debate and argument, the issue was investigated by the Medical Practitioners Board of Victoria.